Travel, lived.

 -

-Eight nights of lodging along the Camino, in thoughtfully chosen accommodations
+Nine nights of lodging along the Camino, in thoughtfully chosen accommodations, with shared rooms for two — reflecting the communal nature of the Camino

-Meals as noted, reflecting the rhythm of the journey: one welcome dinner in Madrid; four breakfasts; two lunches; and eight dinners along the Camino
+Meals as noted, reflecting the rhythm of the journey: one welcome dinner in Madrid; two breakfasts; one lunch; and five dinners along the Camino

 Private group transfer from Madrid to Sarria

-Pilgrim credentials and materials, including the Credencial, Compostela, Certificate of Distance Traveled, and a scallop shell
+Pilgrim credentials and materials, including the official pilgrim Credencial, Compostela, Certificate of Distance Traveled, and a scallop shell, symbol of the pilgrim

-A custom Aevum Camino Journal, created specifically for this journey
+A custom AEVUM Camino Journal and Credencial, created specifically for this journey

 Optional gentle movement and stretching on select evenings, designed to support recovery, grounding, and rest after walking days